 A neural network's structure (comprising the number of hidden layers and associated weights) plays a crucial role in determining its overall performance.
 Both excessively small and overly large networks pose challenges: small networks lack sufficient capacity to model complex relationships, making them difficult to train, while large networks suffer from overfitting, reduced generalization, and increased computational burden [2], [3], [4].
 Achieving an optimal network size is thus vital for creating models that are not only accurate but also efficient and interpretable.
 The recent success of deep neural networks (DNNs) in various machine learning applications has further highlighted this trade-off.
 Despite their superior performance, DNNs typically demand substantial memory and processing power, making them difficult to deploy in environments with limited computational resources, such as mobile devices and embedded systems [5], [6].
 Consequently, methods to reduce the complexity of these networks without sacrificing accuracy have become essential.
-One widely adopted solution is neural network pruning, which systematically removes unnecessary parameters from a trained network to simplify its structure.
+One widely adopted solution is neural network pruning, which involves systematically removing unnecessary parameters from a trained network to simplify its structure.
 Pruning can effectively reduce computational and storage overhead while maintaining acceptable levels of accuracy.
+Although pruning has been explored since the late 1980s [7], its relevance has resurfaced with the growing depth and complexity of modern networks.
+A fundamental challenge in pruning is identifying which connections are suitable candidates for removal.
+Traditional methods often rely on the magnitude of the connection weights, assuming that smaller weights contribute less to the network's output and thus can be safely pruned.
+However, both theoretical studies and empirical evidence have shown that this assumption can be misleading [2], [3].
+Important connections may exhibit small weight magnitudes due to specific data distributions or network dynamics.
+Consequently, relying solely on weight magnitude as a pruning criterion risks discarding valuable connections and potentially degrading network performance.